The Driving Test: How to Ace It

 Pre-Exam Vehicle Inspection

-The DMV test will also include a pre-trip inspection of your car to make sure it’s safe to drive.
-If you have any issues with your vehicle, such as a broken taillight or mirror, you’ll need to fix those before you can take the exam.
+The DMV test will also include a pre-trip inspection of your car to ensure its safety.
+If your vehicle has any issues, such as a broken taillight or mirror, you’ll need to fix them before you can take the exam.

-Once your vehicle passes the inspection the test will begin.
+Once your vehicle passes the inspection, the test will begin.
 The best thing you can do is relax and enjoy the ride.
-If you’ve prepared and practiced behind the wheel you should have all the skills you need to ace your driving exam!
+If you’ve prepared and practiced behind the wheel, you should have all the skills to ace your driving exam!

 Krista Doyle